-Units 0 ited-Average it Date Fair Value
+Units Weighted-Average Grant Date Fair Value

-Issued and unvested, January 1, 2018.
-671 7.83
+Issued and unvested, January 1, 2019 357 12.14

-Granted 226 19.17
+Granted 329 11.58

-Vested (531) 9.49
+Vested (212) 10.30

-Forfeited (9) 11.48
+Forfeited (10) 13.69

-Issued and unvested, December 31, 2018 357 \$ 12.14
+Issued and unvested, December 31, 2019 464 \$ 12.86

-Issued and expected to vest, December 31, 2018 357 \$ 12.14
+Issued and expected to vest, December 31, 2019 464 \$ 12.86

-As of December 31, 2018, there was \$2,556 of unrecognized compensation expense related to unvested restricted stock awards and unvested restricted stock units that is expected to be recognized over a weighted average period of 2.2 years.
+As of December 31, 2019, there was \$3,200 of unrecognized compensation expense related to unvested restricted stock awards and unvested restricted stock units that is expected to be recognized over a weighted average period of 1.9 years.

-In connection with the vesting of restricted shares during the years ended December 31, 2018, 2017 and 2016, we purchased and immediately retired 171, 130 and 132 shares with aggregate values of \$3,291, \$1,240 and \$784, respectively, in satisfaction of minimum tax withholding and exercise obligations.
+In connection with the vesting of restricted shares during the years ended December 31, 2019, 2018 and 2017, we purchased and immediately retired 76, 171 and 130 shares with aggregate values of \$949, \$3,291 and \$1,240, respectively, in satisfaction of minimum tax withholding and exercise obligations.

-Commencing in 2016, we granted performance-based restricted stock units ("PSUs") to certain executives.
+We grant performance-based restricted stock units ("PSUs") to certain executives.
 Vesting of these PSUs is dependent upon achievement of performance-based metrics during a one-year or three-year period, from the date of grant.
 Assuming achievement of each performance-based metric, the executive must also generally remain in our service for three years from the grant date.
 Performance during the one-year period will be based on a one-year earnings per share or income before taxes target.
 If the one-year target is achieved, the PSUs will then vest three years from grant date.
 Performance during the three-year period will be based on achievement of a three-year compound annual growth rate for consolidated product revenues.
 If the three-year target is achieved, the corresponding PSUs will then vest three years from grant date.
 PSUs are converted into shares of our common stock once vested.
 Upon grant of the PSUs, we recognize compensation expense related to these awards based on assumptions as to what percentage of each target will be achieved.
 The Company evaluates these target assumptions on a quarterly basis and adjusts compensation expense related to these awards, as appropriate.

-Compensation cost of \$6,717, \$2,223 and \$511 related to the PSUs was recognized during the years ended December 31, 2018, 2017 and 2016, respectively.
+Compensation cost of \$(83), \$6,717 and \$2,223 related to the PSUs was recognized during the years ended December 31, 2019, 2018 and 2017, respectively.